Todd Bodine: 2000–2004

 Bodine at the Ford 300 during the 2007 Ford Championship Weekend at Homestead-Miami Speedway.

-He would get back into Cup racing full-time in 2001 while racing the No. 66 K-Mart-sponsored Ford Taurus which was owned by Haas-Carter Motorsports.
+Bodine would get back into Cup racing full-time in 2001 while racing the No. 66 K-Mart-sponsored Ford Taurus which was owned by Haas-Carter Motorsports.
 Despite getting three poles, he only scored two top-fives, missed the Daytona 500, and was plagued with twelve DNFs, causing him to finish 29th in points.
 He also won the exhibition No-Bull Sprint, which put him into the Winston at Lowe's Motor Speedway.
 He also ran half the schedule in the Busch Series, winning two of the first three races of the season with Buckshot Racing, before ending the season driving for Fitz Motorsports.
 He started 2002 with the 66, but lost his ride after Kmart filed for bankruptcy.
 He signed on to Herzog Motorsports replacing Andy Houston after Andy was released due to "performance issues".
 Bodine won the Kroger 300 at Kentucky, finishing 23rd in points.
 During the season, he rejoined Haas-Carter when Discover Card became the team's primary sponsor.
 He garnered a fifth-place run at Richmond, and finished 38th in points.

 In 2003, Carter partnered with Sam Belnavis to field the No. 54 United States National Guard-sponsored Ford for Bodine.
 Bodine's best finish that year was an eighth at Pocono and he finished 31st in standings.
 After that year, Belnavis abandoned the operation and took sponsors National Guard and Subway to Roush Racing and the Carter team closed its doors due to the lack of sponsorship.
 Bodine also got a win at Darlington in the Busch Series for Herzog and led the Busch Series points standings but again a lack of sponsorship forced his team to close.
 He ended the season at Innovative Motorsports.
 He split 2004 between Mach 1 Racing, Arnold Motorsports, and R&J Racing, his best finish a 23rd at Bristol.
 He ran five Busch races for GIC-Mixon Motorsports and Marsh Racing, finishing fifth at Homestead.

-Camping World Truck Series Career
+Truck Series

 Bodine made his Craftsman Truck Series debut in 1995 driving for Roush Racing's No. 61 Ford for five races.
 In his debut, Bodine qualified 3rd on the road course at Heartland Park Topeka, and finished fourth.
 His worst finish was at Mesa Marin Raceway, where he finished eighth an eighth place, earned his best start of second, and led his first career lap.

 Bodine (#30) battling with Mike Skinner at TMS in 2007.